Interview with Ulises Díaz López (Part 1): A Journey Through the World of Art and Illustration

 When asked if his character designs are personal projects or for companies, Ulises reveals the varied nature of his work: “I’ve been asked for within the studio, for advertising pieces, that kind of thing”.
 This experience in commercial design is invaluable, as it requires not only creativity but also the ability to work within the specific constraints and requirements of a client.

 Interestingly, Ulises also mentions his experience in set design: “At one point I also did set design.
-For example, when we were in the studio, MTV would come and say, ‘We have this awards show, we need to propose set design ideas,’ so we would put it together and think of ideas”.
+For example, when we were in the studio, MTV would come and say, ‘We have this awards show, we need to propose ideas for set design’, so we would put it together and think of ideas”.

 This type of conceptual work is fascinating because it requires a combination of creativity and practicality.
-As Ulises clarifies: “All very conceptual, because I didn’t choose the type of wood that went on the set”.
+As Ulises clarifies: “All very conceptual, because I wasn’t choosing the type of wood that would go on the set”.
 His role was to provide the initial creative vision, which would then be refined and executed by other professionals.

 Interested in exploring different areas of visual art?
 Discover how to develop your skills here.